An exotic and sensual blend of essential oils combined with a gorgeous, silky lather makes for a sacred bathing experience!

 - When the soap comes to trace, add the jasmine/jojoba/olive mixture and gently stir to incorporate.

 - Pour your soap mixture into the prepared mold(s).

 - Cover the mold completely with a lid, then completely cover the top and sides of your mold with your towel to insulate your soap.

-- Let set for at least 48 hours to harden.
+- Let sit for at least 48 hours to harden.

-- Allow your soap to cure for 2-3 weeks before using it in order to ensure that all free lye has been fully absorbed by the oils in the soap.
+- Allow your soap to cure for 2-3 weeks before using it to ensure that all free lye has been fully absorbed by the oils in the soap.